 Head south through New Jersey to Philadelphia

 , the birthplace of the United States.
-During your free time in Philadelphia you might visit Independence Hall, where the Declaration of Independence and Constitution were signed.
+During your free time, perhaps see Independence Hall and visit the Liberty Bell.
 On to Washington DC.

 A scenic day as you head north through Pennsylvania Dutch Country, home of the Amish and Mennonite religious sects.
 Then, along the Susquehanna River to Williamsport, the birthplace of Little League baseball and site of the league's annual "World Series."
 Later, cross the Rainbow Bridge to Canada and arrive at Niagara Falls